 From the outside, it may seem like a toxic relationship is easy to spot.
 But things get more complicated from the inside since toxicity can often be wrapped up in flashes of romance.
 If that's the case—and you suspect you're in a toxic relationship—we know it's tough.
 But it may be time to make some healthy adjustments.

-To make this already difficult subject slightly more complicated, Campbell does note that the term "toxic" may be open to some interpretation.
+Campbell notes that the term "toxic" may be open to some interpretation.
 "People can vary in terms of what they consider toxic: What is toxic to one person might be perceived as normal for another.
 As such, the defining features can be somewhat subjective," Campbell notes.
 That's why it's important to look at each relationship for its specific traits as much as possible.

 "From a researcher's standpoint, there are numerous factors to consider, including communication style, conflict resolution style, dependency level, and degree of reciprocity," she continues.

 Nevertheless, there are still universal lines your partner should never cross.
-These are five red flags to keep in mind, as well as this easy way to determine if a relationship isn't right for you: "The bottom line is that if a relationship is causing you harm, it's toxic," Campbell advises.
+These are five red flags to keep in mind:

 You feel like you're walking on eggshells.
 "The person you are with is unpredictable and could get upset at the drop of a hat," Campbell says.
 "So, you constantly monitor what you say, how you say it, and when you say it to avoid rocking the boat."